onepf/OpenIAB/README.md

-How To add OpenIAB into your Android app
+How To add OpenIAB into an app
 =====
 1. Clone the library `git clone https://github.com/onepf/OpenIAB.git` and add /library as a Library Project.
 Or download the latest released jar from https://github.com/onepf/OpenIAB/releases and attach it to the project.